madewitt/altair-examples/README.md

 <img src="images/cars.png">

 2. A simple dashboard of three plots.
-Selecting a horizontal bar on the lower horizontal bar chart of Cylinders vs. Number of Records filters the data presented in the Avg.
+Selecting a bar on the lower horizontal bar chart of Cylinders vs. Number of Records filters the data presented in the Avg.
 Weight vs. Origin vertical bar chart and the scatter plot of Horsepower vs. Miles per Gallon.
 Note that on the scatter plot the selected data is shown in color, while unselected data is grayed out.
+In this case, 4-cylinder vehicles have been selected.

 <img src="images/simple-dashboard.png">

 3. Similar to the previous dashboard, but the data is filtered with a heatmap instead of a bar chart.
+In this instance, cars produced in 1980 and 1982 have been selected.

 <img src="images/simple-dashboard-2.png">